 Every year, it seems like the finishing straight becomes longer – you can see it, but it doesn’t seem to get any closer!
 As I reached the finish line, I was fighting back tears as complete strangers yelled my name.
 I crossed the line in 4.35.28, relieved more than anything.

-Regardless of finish time there is still 6 months of hard work.
-The early mornings when you really don’t want to.
-The long runs on the treadmill when it’s been icy.
-The fitting it all in around a full-time job / life and that should still be celebrated.
+Not all races go as planned, and that’s the wild ride of marathon training.
+Regardless of finish time, there’s months of dedication, early mornings, icy treadmill runs, and the juggling act of a full-time job and life.
 A marathon is a long way.
 It’s a distance that will eat you up and spit you out.
 Each one teaches a valuable lesson: it’s not always about time, sometimes it’s just about finding the grit and determination to finish.